 This week Harvard’s Nieman Journalism Lab ran a piece about the New York Times’ digital branding efforts.
-It quoted a series of tweets by Max Pfennighaus, who is the executive creative director of brand and marketing at the Times and previously held the same position at NPR, and whose job is to build the newspaper’s digital brand.
+It quoted a series of tweets by Max Pfennighaus, who is the executive creative director of brand and marketing at the Times and previously held a similar position at NPR, and whose job is to build the newspaper’s digital brand.
 He described the core challenge as the “grandpa in a nightclub” problem.

 “Researching this story about getting old was revelatory thanks to @AndreaCharise and @thischairrocks” tweeted Anne Kingston, Senior Writer at Maclean’s magazine, when “Why it’s time to face up to old age” was published this week.
 That was gratifying, but reading the article—a sharp and balanced look at the social and economic costs of age denial—was even more so.